-x) An auditable process to manage, monitor and report on the compliance with the 42.5 tonne total GML (General Mass Limit) of vehicles unless otherwise permitted by DTMR: xi) Monitoring arrangements, daily metric reporting and monthly reporting to manage load limit compliance; xii) Relevant actions and procedures identifying how loads will be appropriately secured, managed and loaded.
-Haulage vehicles are to be spaced 200 metres apart when departing the site onto the REX and the Captain Cook Bridge: xiii) Contingency planning for non-standard operations and unpredicted impacts, including a safety management protocol (e.g. for loss of load or heavy vehicle breakdown on the REX); and xiv) A communication strategy (including a community engagement plan) for routes and corridors that are being utilised for the transportation of material(s), with provision for a complaints register, and the ability to identify relevant trucks or drivers in relation to a complaint received. b) Where there are significant changes to the HMP Endorsed by |b) Within 5 the TTWG under part a) of this condition, submit to the MEDQ business days of a new or revised HMP which is prepared by a suitably TTWG qualified and experienced person with current Traffic endorsement Management Design Qualifications, with all drawings certified by a suitably qualified and experienced RPEQ, and Endorsed by the TTWG.
-The new or revised HMP is to include at a minimum: The specific requirements identified under part a) of this condition: and Confirmation of coordination between other current HMPs which have been Endorsed by the TTWG (if required). c) Undertake all haulage in accordance with the relevant HMP, c) At all times as Endorsed by the TTWG, which must be current and available on site at all times. d) Submit to the MEDQ on a monthly basis, or as requested by d) As indicated the MEDQ.
-HMP monitoring results certified by a suitably durina qualified and experienced person to be in compliance with the Operational relevant HMP as Endorsed by the TTWG.
-Work and Building Work 35.
-Temporary Vehicle Crossings Temporary vehicle crossings providing ingress/egress to the At all times Land must be designed and constructed in such a manner so as to provide protection to the Heritage Kerbs as identified in condition 101, titled Heritage Kerbs.
+· · · · · · 1 the compliance with the 42.5 tonne total GML (General Mass Limit) of vehicles unless otherwise permitted by DTMR; x) Monitoring arrangements, daily metric reporting and monthly reporting to manage load limit compliance; xi) Relevant actions and procedures identifying how loads will be appropriately secured, managed and loaded.
+Haulage vehicles are to be spaced 200 metres apart when departing the site onto the REX and the Captain Cook Bridge; xii) Contingency planning for non-standard operations and unpredicted impacts, including a safety management protocol (e.g. for loss of load or heavy vehicle breakdown on the REX); and xiii) A communication strategy (including a community engagement plan) for routes and corridors that are being utilised for the transportation of material(s), with provision for a complaints register, and the ability to identify relevant trucks or drivers in relation to a complaint b) Where there are significant changes to the HMP Endorsed by the TTWG under part a) of this condition, submit to the MEDQ a new or revised HMP which is prepared by a suitably qualified and experienced person with current Traffic Management Design Qualifications, with all drawings certified by a suitably qualified and experienced RPEQ, and Endorsed by the TTWG.
+The new or revised HMP is to include at a minimum: i) The specific requirements identified under part a) of this condition; and ii) Confirmation of coordination between other current HMPs which have been Endorsed by the TTWG (if required).
+Within 5 business days of TTWG endorsement c) Undertake all haulage in accordance with the relevant HMP, as Endorsed by the TTWG, which must be current and available on site at all times. c) At all times d) Submit to the MEDQ on a monthly basis, or as requested by the MEDQ, HMP monitoring results certified by a suitably qualified and experienced person to be in compliance with the relevant HMP as Endorsed by the TTWG. d) As indicated during Operational Work and Building Work 35.
+Temporary Vehicle Crossings Temporary vehicle crossings providing ingress/egress to the Land must be designed and constructed in such a manner so as to provide protection to the Heritage Kerbs as identified in condition 101, titled Heritage Kerbs.
+At all times